timothystorm/country-ui/README.md

 - Serves a static Single Page Application (SPA) via NGINX
 - Consumes the Spring Boot Country API backend
 - Fully Dockerized for local development and cloud deployment
-- Environment-based base API URL configuration
+- Proxied API URL configuration for local and production parity
-- Reverse proxies API calls for CORS security
+- Reverse proxy with NGINX into API for the smallest possible surface area

 ---